unil-lettres/tei-publisher/README.md

 It comes from the `$config:context-path` variable seted as `""` if the requested header has the `X-Forwarded-Host` param.

+You can either set CONTEXT_PATH ENV when building the TEI Docker image.

+Or run the jetty server with the -Dteipublisher.context-path="my-app" params.

+Or you can directly configure it in your app.
-To fix it, go to `eXide - XQuery IDE` app from eXist-db launcher.
+Go to `eXide - XQuery IDE` app from eXist-db launcher.
 Click on the `directory` tab on the left pane and navigate to `db -> apps -> <my app> -> modules -> config.xqm`.
 Search for the `$config:context-path` declaration and change the empty string of `then ("")` with the app url (see below).